User permission framework

 Setting specific per-user permissions

 Let's imagine that you've already created a read-only news channel.
-But now you need somebody to keep the channel alive by posting news and updates.
-For this, you need to allow some users to post messages and upload files to this channel.
+But now you need a moderator to keep the channel alive by posting news and updates.
+For this purpose, you need to allow some users to post messages and upload files to this channel.
 In this case, you can edit their personal room-level permissions and grant permissions for posting to the main thread and editing their messages.

 Example of personal room-level permissions allowing to create messages in the main thread